sanger-pathogens/Unicycler/README.md

 As input, Unicycler takes one of the following:
 * Illumina reads from a bacterial isolate (ideally paired-end, but unpaired works too)
-* A set of long reads (either PacBio or Nanopore) from a bacterial isolate (uncorrected long reads are fine, though corrected long reads should work too)
+* A set of long reads (either PacBio or Nanopore) from a bacterial isolate
 * Illumina reads and long reads from the same isolate (best case)

 Reasons to use Unicycler:
 * It circularises replicons without the need for a separate tool like [Circlator](http://sanger-pathogens.github.io/circlator/).
 * It handles plasmid-rich genomes.
 * It can use long reads of any depth and quality in hybrid assembly.
-10× or more may be required to complete a genome, but Unicycler can make nearly-complete genomes with far fewer long reads.
+20× or more may be required to complete a genome, but Unicycler can make nearly-complete genomes with far fewer long reads.
 * It produces an assembly _graph_ in addition to a contigs FASTA file, viewable in [Bandage](https://github.com/rrwick/Bandage).
+* It filters out low-depth contigs, giving clean assemblies even when the read set has low-level contamination.
-* It has very low misassembly rates.
+* It has low misassembly rates.
-* It can cope with very repetitive genomes, such as [_Shigella_](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC153260/).
+* It can cope with highly repetitive genomes, such as [_Shigella_](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC153260/).
 * It's easy to use: runs with just one command and usually doesn't require tinkering with parameters.

 Reasons to __not__ use Unicycler: